 The UCSF secure email solution is designed to help faculty, students and staff comply with the federal HIPAA regulations that went into effect April 21, 2005.

-HIPAA regulations stipulate that electronic communications that contain Protected Health Information (PHI) must be transmitted in a manner that protects the confidentiality of patient information.
-When you send, receive, or store any electronic document that contains UCSF confidential or patient information, you are responsible for ensuring the information is processed securely.
+HIPAA regulations stipulate that electronic communications containing Protected Health Information (PHI) must be transmitted in a manner that protects the confidentiality of patient information.
+When you send, receive or store any electronic document containing UCSF confidential or patient information, you are responsible for ensuring that the information is processed securely.

 - Insert a secure email keyword into the Subject line and let the email system process the message appropriately; if you have any doubt about the sensitivity of the content of your message, tag it for encryption.

 - Format your secure email keyword correctly (for example, "Secure:"), to ensure the email is encrypted.